 This reusable board can be used for any fantasy sport

 Another great feature of this kit is that the board can be used for multiple fantasy sports.
-If you want to conduct a fantasy baseball draft using the board, simply purchase the baseball player magnetic kit and you're on your way.
+If you want to conduct a fantasy baseball draft using the board, buy the baseball player magnetic kit.

 This portable drafting board is shipped in a telescopic tube

 Draft Party ships this reusable board in a hard, telescopic tube.
-This means it is portable drafting board and can be moved between draft parties safely and without damaging the board.
+This means it is a portable drafting board and can be moved between offline draft parties safely and without damaging the board.

 What I like..